Check out our new lower rates.

 How To Budget for Your Bathroom Reno

+As you might guess, budgeting wisely is a key part of your bathroom update (and any remodeling project, for that matter).
 When researching materials, start with what you know you need: tile, faucet, paint, etc. For things like tile and paint, plan on purchasing 20% more than your square footage requires.
+It’s always better to have a little too much in case of installation errors vs. too little.
 Then consult DIY sites to make sure you include all the necessary incidentals to complete the project.
-For a DIY tiling project, for example, you’ll need grout, a grout float, thinset, sealant, drop cloths, etc. (Here’s some info on how to keep inflation from blowing your reno budget.)
+For a DIY tiling project, for example, you’ll need grout, a grout float, thinset, sealant, drop cloths, etc.

 Keep Resale Value in Mind

 The good news is that bathroom updates do increase your home’s value — but there are limits.
-Typical updates recoup about 70% of their cost, while upscale renos have a lower ROI of about 60%, according to the 2022 State of Remodeling in the U.S. survey.
+Typical updates recoup about 70% of their cost, according to Angi as of 2025.

-The upshot: You’ll enjoy a better bang for your buck by keeping updates modest and avoiding anything too trendy or unique (ahem, black bathtub).
+The upshot: You’ll enjoy a better bang for your buck by keeping updates modest and avoiding anything too trendy or unique (ahem, red bathtub).

 Consider Your Financing Options

 Before you commit to any of these bathroom remodel ideas, you’ll need to figure out how you’re going to finance your home improvement project.
-A personal loan, credit card, savings, or HELOC are all ways you might finance your bathroom remodel.
+A personal loan, credit card, savings, or home equity loan are all ways you might finance your bathroom remodel.
 No matter how you pay for your bathroom upgrades, it’s wise to weigh your options and compare terms, conditions, and interest rates upfront.

 The Takeaway